PriyanshuRj/Octave_ML/README.md

 # Octave
+This repo contains code writen in Octave language.
+These are the solutions for the Ml course by Andrew NG.
 ## Description
 This is a machine learning repositort dedicated to collecting codes regarding all the labs done in online cources.